I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 And in fact, you're seeing through the Tea Party movement and through what the Republicans are doing that no one person can change the country that way.

-Uh and to try to destroy him and call him a socialist is not right.
+Okay, so General Powell here is warning conservatives that Obama has three years left and to try to destroy him and call him a socialist is not right.

-His question, have we lost faith in this country so that we think one person, one man can suddenly change our entire system?
+His question, have we lost faith in this country so that we think one person, one man, can suddenly change our entire system?

 It's kind of absurd.

-And he's got a whole political party behind him, General Powell.
+We have one man who's trying, and he's got a whole political party behind him, General Powell.

-And right now, General Powell, uh I'm not sure, but I don't think you're doing anything to stop it.
+And right now, General Powell, I'm not sure, but I don't think you're doing anything to stop it.

 I haven't heard you criticize any of this.

-In fact, you said, General Powell, that this is what the American people wanted bigger government, higher taxes.
+In fact, you said, General Powell, that this is what the American people wanted, bigger government, higher taxes.

 I don't see you criticizing any of this.

-Got the Tea Party people on his mind.
+Got Tea Party people on his mind.

-We have uh one more.
+We have one more.

-Schiefer said the former vice president, almost on a weekly basis, has said something about the president's putting the nation's security at risk.
+Schieffer said the former vice president, almost on a weekly basis, has said something about the president's putting the nation's security at risk.

 He talked about dithering.